PacificBiosciences/pb-assembly/README.md

 FALCON-Unzip is a true diploid assembler.
 It takes the contigs from FALCON and phases the reads based on heterozygous SNPs identified in the initial assembly.
 It then produces a set of partially-phased primary contigs and fully-phased haplotigs which represent divergent haplotypes.

+## FALCON-Phase
+This method maps HiC data to the FALCON-Unzip assembly to fix phase switches between haplotigs within primary contigs.
+Read the [preprint](http://biorxiv.org/cgi/content/short/327064v1) and [manual](https://github.com/phasegenomics/FALCON-Phase/blob/master/README.md).
+A stand-alone version 1 of the [software](https://github.com/phasegenomics/FALCON-Phase) is available through our co-developer, Phase Genomics.
+Version 2 is being integrated into bioconda and is still undergoing testing!

 ## Hierarchical Genome Assembly Process (aka non-hybrid PacBio assembly)
 The hierarchical genome assembly process proceeds in two rounds.
 The first round involves